jhiggason/lorawirelesstracker/README.md

   - **Connectivity**: The ESP32-S3FN8 supports both Wi-Fi and Bluetooth connectivity, allowing for versatile wireless communication.

-  - **GPIO Pins**: There are 9 GPIO pins available for various functions:
+  - **GPIO Pins**: There are 9 GPIO pins available for various functions-the rest of the ESP32 pins are used for various connections to other chips:
     - `4 (ADC/DAC)`
     - `5 (ADC/DAC)`
     - `6 (GPIO, ADC/DAC)`